newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/priority-status-cannabis.md

 ---
 urlSlug: priority-status-cannabis
 filename: priority-status-cannabis
-name: Determine if You are Eligible for Priority Status with Your Cannabis Application
+name: Determine if You are Eligible for Cannabis Priority Status
 id: priority-status-cannabis
 required: true
 issuingAgency: ""